TECHmarc Labs’ founder Lisa Masiello said “Happy customers are your biggest advocates and can become your most successful sales team”.

 Questions to ask on a customer service survey

-Depending on what you’re trying to measure, there are many types of surveys and questions you can ask to get a pulse on your customer service.
-It’s important to define your goals before writing your survey questions so you know the exact data you’re trying to uncover.
+There are many types of surveys and questions you can ask to get a pulse on your customer service, so it’s important to define your goals before creating your survey.

 - Based on your recent interaction regarding (insert incident), how satisfied or dissatisfied were you with our service team member?